.

 What are you telling me, Lord?
 I whispered with tears glistening, knowing very well where He was taking me with this.
 I had sensed it was the Holy Spirit urging me to pick up the leaf to begin with.

 The amount of “life pearls” I’ve offered this year that have been traded in for lies instead - is gutting actually.
-It was almost like I knew things I couldn’t have known myself, but in trying to transfer my wisdom to help my daughters, they wanted absolutely none of it.
-It’s so frustrating being given the spiritual eyes to see when sometimes people prefer staying blind.
+I mean like, life-saving, keeping-you-out-of-destruction and hope-securing advice, but it fell on deaf ears.
 I felt frustrated with God, too, like, why give me all this wisdom and love to not be able to use it and instead watch them hurt, fall, break, devastate.
 I asked God on the plane ride home, “Can I just not care so much anymore?
 It hurts to care this much.”
 And He said, “What if you could still care as much as you do but not worry instead?”

 Thanks, God, but easier said than done.